lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 in other environments.

-In your virtual environment, you can use packages from the (Complete List of Modules)(SoftwareModulesList) or if you didn't find what you need you can install required packages with the command: `pip install`.
+In your virtual environment, you can use packages from the (Complete List of Modules for the ZIH system) or if you didn't find what you need you can install required packages with the command: `pip install`.
 With the command `pip freeze`, you can see a list of all installed packages and their versions.